jennifer-remus-i8-psRx69lc-unsplash.jpg

 Our leadership team is a volunteer group representing various Christian denominations and ministries across the state of Maine.

-Rev. Brian J. Conley, SJ, currently serves as the superior of the Jesuit Community of Maine, as a Parochial Vicar at Our Lady of Hope Parish in Portland and as chaplain to the faculty and staff at Cheverus High School.
+Fr.
+Brian J. Conley, S.J. currently serves as the superior of the Jesuit Community of Maine and as a teacher and chaplain to the faculty and staff at Cheverus High School.
 Brian entered the Society of Jesus in 1992 and was ordained to the priesthood in June 2001.
-Brian is an Association for Clinical Pastoral Education (ACPE) Certified Educator with over twenty-year’s experience leading CPE.
-He has served on the Clinical Pastoral Education faculty at Brigham & Women’s Hospital in Boston and MedStar Health Georgetown University Hospital in Washington DC.
-Brian grew up in Dedham Massachusetts.
+He trained as a spiritual director and leader of the Ignatian Exercises through courses at Fordham University and internships at Jesuit Retreat houses during his formation.
+He has been a part of the Retreat in Every Day Life since his missioning to Maine in 2021.
+Sharing the Spiritual Exercises in this way has been a source of joy and consolation.
+Brian is an Association for Clinical Pastoral Education (ACPE) Certified Educator with over twenty-year’s experience leading CPE and currently supervises the Community CPE program at Holy Family Hospital in Methuen, MA.
+He has served on the Clinical Pastoral Education faculty at Brigham & Women’s Hospital in Boston and MedStar Health Georgetown University Hospital in Washington, DC.
+Brian grew up in Dedham, Massachusetts.

 Katherine Crosson served as the Ignatian Volunteer Corps Portland Regional Director from June 2019 – September 2022.
 IVC is a national organization founded twenty-eight years ago by two Jesuit priests which invites individuals aged 50+ to use their professional and lifetime experience in direct and indirect service to the poor and disadvantaged while deepening their faith.
 In 2012, upon retirement from the US Department of Health and Human Services (National Cancer Institute and the Agency for Healthcare Research and Quality) Kathy joined the IVC Metro DC/Maryland Region and worked directly with asylum seekers before moving to Cape Elizabeth with her husband in the fall of 2017.
 She is most grateful for a career bookended by Peace Corps Service in Togo, West Africa, and the IVC.
 Kathy and her husband enjoy hiking, traveling and snowshoeing.

-Janet Gagnon, CSJ, is a member of the Sisters of St. Joseph of Lyon in Winslow, Maine, Sr. Gagnon trained in spiritual direction in a program with Sr. Kathleen Murphy, in Long Island, New York, as well as in a program facilitated by Sr. Joan McCarthy in Boston, Massachusetts.
+Sr. Janet Gagnon, CSJ is a member of the Sisters of St. Joseph of Lyon in Winslow, Maine, Sr. Gagnon trained in spiritual direction in a program with Sr. Kathleen Murphy, in Long Island, New York, as well as in a program facilitated by Sr. Joan McCarthy in Boston, Massachusetts.
 Janet has a background in teaching grade school with more than 20 years in religious education and parish ministry.
 She has served as Regional Director for the Office of Catechetics (five years), Diocese of Portland, and 20 years in Congregation Leadership as Provincial and general superior at the international level.
 Janet has been engaged in some retreat work and spiritual direction, in Winslow.
 She is particularly interested in bringing more awareness and increasing interest in Ignatian spirituality in Maine.

-Nash Garabedian, Jr., is a spiritual director and retreat leader.
+Nash Garabedian, Jr. is a spiritual director and retreat leader.
 He trained at the Center for Religious Development in Cambridge, Massachusetts.
-He has served as a maritime and racetrack chaplain and with churches in the United Church of Christ in Maine.
-Nash is on the teaching team for the Franciscan Spiritual Direction Certification Program at St Anthony Shrine in Boston, is on the chaplain team for the Portland Police Department in Maine, and serves as a spiritual director for the Ignatian Spiritual Exercises in Everyday Life.
+He has served as a maritime and racetrack chaplain and minister with churches in the United Church of Christ in Maine.
+Nash is a guest director at Eastern Point Retreat House in Gloucester, Massachusetts and is chaplain for the Portland Police Department, Portland, Maine.
+He serves as a spiritual director for the Ignatian Spiritual Exercises in Everyday Life.

 Jennifer Hansen has enjoyed listening to faith stories for more than a decade, initially as a small group facilitator and more recently as a spiritual director.
 Her certificate in spiritual direction comes from the Spiritual Direction Internship Initiative, St. Joseph Spiritual Ministries, Boston.
 Jennifer considers it a gift to hear people’s stories and an adventure to walk with them in their journey with God.
 She provides administrative support for the Ignatian Maine and leads small groups.
 She enjoys a good book, gardening, and activities in the great outdoors.
 Jennifer is married, mother of two adult children, and a resident of the Portland area.